IBUNHABIBU/final-capstone/README.md

 - Edit, delete cars
 - Mobile version
 - Good Ui
-- Admin panel
+- Admin panel and be able to add another admin
+- Admin can approve or reject appointment
 - Dashboard to show the number of cars, number of appointments, number of users and total income earned
-- Admin can approve or reject appointment
 - User can see the status of appointment and can pay online
 - User can see the history of appointment
 - User can see the history of payment